adrianancuta/Intercom-Server/README.md

 Forked from https://github.com/adrian-dobre/Intercom-Server
-All the credits go towards that repo.
+All the credits go towards that repository.